facebook-pixel

 Birkeland did not respond to questions about whether she would introduce bills to enact such policy shifts in the 2025 legislative session, but told KUER earlier this month that she isn’t planning on proposing legislation impacting the transgender community.

-A spokesperson for the Utah House of Representatives did not respond to questions as to GOP leadership’s feelings on such policies, or whether other members of their caucus would draft bills including them.
+A spokesperson for the Utah House of Representatives, responding to questions about GOP leadership’s feelings on such policies or whether other members of their caucus would draft bills including them, said, “Leadership hasn’t had any decisions related to this issue.”

 On Monday, legislative leadership and Gov. Spencer Cox urged Utah State University to join a lawsuit against the Mountain West Conference over its transgender participation policy — weeks after players on the school’s volleyball team opted to forfeit a game against another team that allegedly includes a transgender athlete.
 The school filed a motion to join soon after.